UPT-FAING-EPIS/SI783_BDII/README.md

    Set-PSReadLineOption -PredictionViewStyle ListView
    Set-PSReadLineOption -EditMode Windows
    ```
+1. Save changes and close editor.
+1. Finally, close and reopen Powershell 7.
 ### Windows Terminal

 1. Open a Powershell terminal in administrator mode and run the following command.